Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media

 \section{Acknowledgements}

-The authors warmly thank L\'aszl\'o Erd\H{o}s and Tom Spencer for some stimulating discussions on this problem.
-The work of MD is supported by F.R.S.-FNRS (Belgian National Fund for Scientific Research) through a Research Fellowship.
+\addtocontents{toc}{ } The authors warmly thank L\'aszl\'o Erd\H{o}s and Tom Spencer for some stimulating discussions on this problem.
+The work of MD was supported by F.R.S.-FNRS and by the CNRS-Momentum program.
 Financial support is acknowledged from the European Research Council under the European Community's Seventh Framework Programme (FP7/2014-2019 Grant Agreement QUANTHOM 335410) and European Union’s Horizon 2020 research and innovation programme under grant agreement No 864066.

 \cprime{$'$} \cprime{$'$} \cprime{$'$}